JuliaRegistries/General/README.md

 ### When is yanking a release appropriate?

-Releases that have already merged can be marked as "yanked" by adding `yanked = true` under the release entry in `Versions.toml`
-([example](https://github.com/JuliaRegistries/General/pull/94858/files)).
-This will mean that Pkg will no longer consider them to exist and not resolve those versions, but that version cannot be re-registed in General.
+Releases that have already merged can be marked as "yanked" by adding `yanked = true` under the release entry in `Versions.toml` ([example](https://github.com/JuliaRegistries/General/pull/94858/files)).
+This tells Pkg to no longer resolve those versions (e.g. when running `Pkg.add()` or `Pkg.resolve()`).
+However, to maintain perfect reproducibility of environments specified with a full manifest, yanked versions that are specifically listed in a manifest will continue to instantiate when running `Pkg.instantiate()` and yanked versions cannot be re-registered in General with different source code.

 The primary reason yanking exists is to make a release impossible to install.
 This is intended to be used for circumstances when having this release installed poses a risk to security or safety.
 It is not intended for avoiding people installing releases with bugs, for that use a